Wise Fees Explained: Money Transfers, Account & Card [2026 Updated]

 • After this, a fee of 1.5 USD + 2% of the withdrawal value applies

-Wise Card international fees
+Wise Multi-Currency Card international transaction fees

 In either case, you’ll get the mid-market exchange rate and the low conversion fees Wise is famous for.